Author: Jarod Bona

 A group boycott can create per se antitrust liability.
 But the per se rule is applied to group boycotts like it is applied to tying claims, which means only sometimes.
 By contrast, horizontal price-fixing, market allocation, and bid-rigging claims are almost always per se antitrust violations.

-I receive a lot of calls about potential group boycott actions.
+We receive many calls and messages about potential group boycott actions.
 This is probably the most frustrating type of antitrust conduct to experience as a victim.
 Companies often feel blocked from competing in their market.
+They might be the victim of marketplace bullying.

 You can also read our Bona Law article on five questions you should ask about possible group boycotts.

 Many antitrust violations, like price-fixing, tend to hurt a lot of people a little bit.
 A price-fixing scheme may increase prices ten percent, for example.
-Price-fixing victims feel the pain, but it is diffused.
-Typically either the government or plaintiff class-action attorneys have the biggest incentive to pursue these claims.
+Price-fixing victims feel the pain, but it is diffused pain among many.
+Typically either the government antitrust authorities or plaintiff class-action attorneys have the biggest incentive to pursue these claims.

 Group boycott activity often occurs when someone new enters a market with a different or better idea or way of doing business.
 The current competitors—who like things just the way they are—band together to use their joint power to keep the enterprising competitor from succeeding, i.e. stealing their customers.

-Sometimes group boycott claims are further complicated when the established competitors—the bullies—use their relationships with government power to further suppress competition.
-Indeed, sometimes the competitors are government power.
+Sometimes group-boycott claims are further complicated when the established competitors—the bullies—use their relationships with government power to further suppress competition.
+Indeed, sometimes the competitors actually exercise governmental power.

 This, in my opinion, is the most disgusting of antitrust violations: a group of bullies engaging government power to knock out innovation and competition.
 And I am very happy to see the Federal Trade Commission take a pro-active role against such anticompetitive thuggery.